mhdcodes/salty-benchmarks/README.md

 * `hono:simple`: Runs the Hono server with a simple setup.
 * `hono:sqlite`: Runs the Hono server with SQLite database integration.
+* `hono:ssr`: Runs the Hono server with server-side rendering capabilities.
 * `bun:simple`: Runs the Bun server with a simple setup.
 * `bun:sqlite`: Runs the Bun server with SQLite database integration.
+* `bun:ssr`: Runs the Bun server with server-side rendering capabilities.
 * `bun:simple:mc`: Runs the Bun server with a simple setup and multi-core support.
 * `bun:sqlite:mc`: Runs the Bun server with SQLite database integration and multi-core support.
 * `dumbo:simple`: Runs the Dumbo server with a simple setup.